jonfernq/Learning/Python/HackerRank/DifficultIntermediate.md

 print(median)  # Output: 4.0
 ```

-5. Write a program that simulates a game of Blackjack, with a human player and a computer dealer.
+**5. Write a program that simulates a game of Blackjack, with a human player and a computer dealer.**

 ```python
 import random